MAMETZ WOOD, 1916 – 2006 -2016

 This painting of a First World War battleground was intended for the Francis Kyle Gallery exhibition “Everyone Sang” on a theme of the war poet Siegfried Sassoon.
 Kyle was aware of the publication of Max Egremont’s groundbreaking biography of Sassoon just the previous year.

 I usually paint from direct observation – with a mind open to nature’s ambivalence, and even a sense that every paradise has its serpent – but in Mametz Wood it was particularly difficult to be unaffected by its poignant historical association.
 Whatever one may feel about the success of the resulting canvas, the actual performance of painting, entirely on site 90 years after the battle, was to me a significant aspect of the artwork.

 The undulating Picardy landscape has features in common with English chalk countryside.
 About one mile long and three quarters wide, Mametz Wood sits squat and tangled above open slopes.
-I bought a detailed map in the town of Albert, and was able to pinpoint a suitable site in a part ofthe wood which was slightly less gloomy and claustrophobic, though with little of the cathedral-like feel of, for example, a Chiltern beech wood.
+I bought a detailed map in the town of Albert, and was able to pinpoint a suitable site in a part ofthe wood which was slightly less gloomy and dense, though with little of the cathedral-like feel of, for example, a Chiltern beech wood.